lfpolk/fetch-challenge/README.md

 start server by running with 'nodemon index' in server directory

-Currently the app runs on http://localhost:5000, as defined in app.listen in index.js
+Currently the server runs on http://localhost:5000, as defined in app.listen in index.js